oduwsdl/FollowerCountHistory/README.md

 ### Options

- 	python FollowerHist.py [-h] [-g] [-e] [-p | -P] <twitter-handle-without-@>
+ 	FollowerHist.py [-h] [-g] [-e] [-p | -P] <twitter-handle-without-@>

   	-h    help
 	-g	  Create graph.
 	-p	  Push to Internet Archive.
 Will only push if last memento is not within current month.
 Need additional dependencies 	datetime and archivenow.
   	-P    Push to all archives available through archivenow.
 Will only push if last memento in Internet Archive is not within current month.
 Need additional dependencies datetime and archivenow.
   	-e    Collect follower count from every memento, not just once per month.